ayrna/tutorial-scikit-learn/tutorialEn.md

 ```

 ![png](tutorialEn_files/tutorialEn_49_0.png)

-## Working with `DataFrame` objects and numpy matrices (`ndarray`)
+## Working with numpy matrices (`ndarray`)  and `DataFrame` objects

 [`DataFrame`](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html) objects are the *datasets* the we are going to use.
-They can perform a lot of operations automatically, helping transform the variables very easilly.
+They can perform a lot of operations automatically, helping to transform the variables very easilly.
 Internally, the dataset is stored as 2D array of `numpy` (class [`ndarray`](http://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.html)).
 The access of the elements in a [`DataFrame`](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html) is a bit easier than using the [`ndarray`](http://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.html) version.
 We can use the attribute `values` for accessing the `numpy` object:

 ```python